The Aberdare National Park is the highest in Kenya, averaging roughly 2,000 - 4,000 metres above sea level.

-A vast, sprawling region of Namibia, Kunene/Damaraland has a wealth of desert-adapted creatures and many popular geographical and cultural attractions.
+Kunene and Damaraland is a vast, sprawling region of Namibia with a wealth of desert-adapted fauna and flora, unique geographical features, ancient rock engravings and cultural attractions.

 This huge, untouched corner of northern Botswana offers some of the most spectacular safaris.
 The scenery is dramatic and varied.
 The game are plentiful.
 Water is abundant.
 Safaris are unrestricted - night/day drives, off-road safaris, water-based game viewing by canoe and mokoro, game walks.

 What used to be an area of huge livestock farms is now one of Kenya's best conservation success stories.
 Ranchers in Laikipia are working with local communities to protect wildlife and generate employment from luxury tourim with fantastic results.

-Most of the luxury safari lodges in the area have their own highly skilled game rangers and trackers who will escort you on walking safaris or open safari vehicle game drives inside Matusadona National Park or take you game viewing by boat and canoe.
+Most of the luxury safari lodges on or near Lake Kariba have their own highly skilled game rangers and trackers who will take you on walking safaris or open safari vehicle game drives inside Matusadona National Park or take you game viewing by boat and canoe.